CybercentreCanada/assemblyline4_docs/docs/installation/monitoring.md

         # We are setting up an internal ELK stack so we can turn that on
         internalELKStack: true

-        # Because this is an cluster, we will have Assemblyline spin up
+        # Because this is a cluster, we will have Assemblyline spin up
         #  a completely different elastic database so the logging does not
         #  interfere with the performance of the data
         seperateInternalELKStack: true

-        # The internal ELK stack use elastic as it's base username and
+        # The internal ELK stack use elastic as its base username and
         #  does not verify TLS
         loggingUsername: elastic
         loggingTLSVerify: none